JeffersonLab/epics2kafka/README.md

 ### Producing Command Messages
 There are various ways to produce command messages:
 1. Interactive kafka-console-producer.sh
-You can command the connector to monitor to a new EPICS CA channel with a JSON formatted message such as:
+You can command the connector to monitor a new EPICS CA channel with a JSON formatted message such as:
 ```
 docker exec -it kafka /kafka/bin/kafka-console-producer.sh --bootstrap-server kafka:9092 --topic epics-channels --property "parse.key=true" --property "key.separator=="
 > {"topic":"channel1","channel":"channel1"}={"mask":"va"}